By Dr. Becker

 Surgery to Correct Cataracts

-If a veterinary ophthalmologist recommends surgery for your pet, the outcome will be better if you opt for surgery sooner rater than later – preferably before the cataract matures.
+If a veterinary ophthalmologist recommends surgery for your pet, the outcome will be better if you opt for surgery sooner rather than later – preferably before the cataract matures.
 Mature cataracts are more difficult to manage during surgery than less advanced cataracts.

 Surgery to remove cataracts is done under general anesthesia.
 A small incision is made in the eye, and most often a procedure called phacoemulsification, which is the same technique used on human cataracts, is employed to break down the cataract and remove the cloudy lens.